Melvin, Son of Alvin

 Melvin, Son of Alvin is a 1984 Australian comedy film.
-It is a sequel to Alvin Purple, but was released in the United States and the United Kingdom under the title Foreplay.
+It is a sequel to Alvin Purple, but also was released in the United States and the United Kingdom under the title Foreplay.

-Plot
+Premise

 Dee Tanner, a television reporter, is doing an article on the sexiest man on Earth.
 She tracks down Alvin Purple and discovers he has a son, Melvin, who is similarly irresistible to women.
 However, Melvin is scared of women, and is a virgin.

 Melvin begins a relationship with a young Greek-Australian girl, Gloria, whose mother is very protective of her.
 The television reporter reunites Melvin with his father, who is performing as a nightclub singer and is the leader of a cult called the 'Purple People'.